To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Raw dog food diets are controversial.
-While some think this is the way dogs were meant to eat before dogs became our pets, others think dry dog food is the correct diet for our four-legged fur balls.
-In this article, we’re going to lay out the facts about raw food diets for dogs so you can draw your own conclusion about whether this diet is good or bad for dogs.
+While some think this is the way dogs were meant to eat before dogs became pets, others think dry dog food is the correct diet for our four-legged fur balls.
+Let’s dig into raw food diets for dogs more so you can draw your own conclusion about whether this diet live up to the hype.

-A raw dog food diet emphasizes raw meat (often muscle and organ meat), whole or crushed bones, fruits, vegetables, raw eggs and some dairy.
-Raw diets started with racing greyhounds and sled dogs.
-It wasn’t until more recently, in 1993, when Australian veterinarian Ian Billinghurst proposed extending these diets to family dogs.
-He called this the BARF diet for dogs, which stands for Bones and Raw Food or Biologically Appropriate Raw Food.
-He suggested dogs would flourish on BARF dog food since this is how they ate prior to being domesticated.
-He argued that commercial pet foods were harmful to the health of dogs.
+Billinghurst suggested dogs would flourish on BARF dog food since this is how they ate prior to being domesticated.
+He also argued that commercial pet foods were harmful to the health of dogs.
 However, many vets and the FDA disagree with Billinghurst’s views.

 Billinghurst and his supporters say the benefits include:

-- bacteria in raw meat pose a threat to dog and human health
+- Bacteria in raw meat poses a threat to the dog’s and human’s health

 Another thing we’d like to mention is that raw diets are only safe for dogs 12 weeks and older.

-The daily serving size should be broken into two meals per day: one in the morning and one in the evening.
+Break the daily serving size into two meals per day: one in the morning and one in the evening.

 - 2 1/2 lbs ground beef